Thanks for stopping by. You are currently logged in as a Guest

 If your opponents name trump and the maker leads a small trump, rest assured that he does not hold the right.
-If at all possible play second low.
+If at all possible, play second-hand low.
 In a hand where you hold one of the bowers and the maker's partner does not play the other, there is a strong possibility that your partner has it.
-You don't want them fall on the same trick.
+You don't want them to fall on the same trick.